All Episodes

 And by the way, Bill Clinton, you know, he did all of these things.

-One, Clinton lied under oath in a civil case when he denied a fair sexual relationship or relations with Monica Lewinsky.
+One, Clinton lied under oath in a civil case when he denied a fair, sexual relationship or relations with Monica Lewinsky.

 Two, the president lied under oath to the grand jury about his sexual relationship.

-President Clinton lied under oath in his civil deposition about his discussions between Miss Lewinsky concerning her involvement in the Jones case and the president obstructed justice, had an understanding with Miss Lewinsky to jointly conceal the truth about their relationship by concealing gifts subpoenaed by Paula Jones attorneys, and it goes on from there.
+And the president obstructed justice, had an understanding with Ms. Lewinsky to jointly conceal the truth about their relationship by concealing gifts subpoenaed by Paula Jones' attorneys, and it goes on from there.

-Now he ended up paying nearly a million dollars to Paula Jones.
+Now, he ended up paying nearly a million dollars to Paula Jones.

 He lost his law license and he was impeached.